liangzan/nox/README.md

 # Nox

-Nox is a Node.js documentation generator.
+Nox is a documentation generator for Node.js projects.
 It is heavily influenced by [dox](https://github.com/visionmedia/dox), hence the name.
 It aims to be compatible with [JSDoc markup](http://code.google.com/p/jsdoc-toolkit/wiki/TagReference).
+Currently Nox implements a subset of the tags available in JSDoc.
+You can find out from the [Nox Syntax Reference](https://github.com/shiawuen/nox/blob/master/Nox-Syntax-Reference.md).

 We aim to support [Coffeescript](http://coffeescript.org) without the need to compile to Javascript in __v0.2__.
-For now, you should be able to achieve the same as long as the compiled Jacvascript is compatible with the format.
-Do check back in the future.
+For now, as long as the compiled Javascript is compatible with the format, it should work.

 ## Installation